ErenalpK/2026worldcup_prediction/README.md

 - **Spearman’s ρ:** –0.822
 - **p-value:** < 0.001

-**Conclusion**
+**Conclusion:**
 The null hypothesis is rejected.
-There is a strong and statistically significant negative correlation between FIFA ranking and World Cup performance.
+With a Spearman correlation of **ρ = -0.822** and **p < 0.001**, a very strong and statistically significant negative correlation is observed between a team’s average FIFA ranking and their total stage score (post-1994).
-This confirms that FIFA rankings are reflective of actual team strength and are predictive of tournament success.
+This indicates that teams with consistently better FIFA rankings (lower values) tend to perform better in World Cups held since 1994.